 Hazard Analysis and Critical Control Point was first developed by NASA and Pillsbury.
 Back then, it systematically and scientifically managed food safety for space missions.
-Today, HACCP is the definitive FDA food safety management program.
+Today, HACCP is the guiding light for any food safety management system (FSMS).
 Food companies of all sizes use its guidelines to identify and minimize the risk of biological, chemical and physical hazards.

 The HACCP system strictly monitors each point of the food service process: from production, procurement, and handling to manufacture, distribution and consumption.
 If a deviation occurs, stringent controls take the appropriate steps to prevent hazardous products from reaching consumers.

 Some restaurants must implement HACCP.
 Does your food service include any of the following components?

 • Ingredients such as vinegar used as a preservative (e.g., sushi rice)

 • Unpasteurized (i.e. whole shell) eggs

 • Reduced oxygen packaging (ROP) (e.g., sous vide)